 Description: Allows the user to format the FLASH file system.
 This will delete all configuration data, event and data logs, certificates and keys.
+NOTE: The user must confirm by entering "YES" when prompted.

 apc> format

 Format FLASH file system

 Warning: This will delete all configuration data,

 event and data logs, certs and keys.

 Enter 'YES' to continue or <ENTER> to cancel:

 apc>